Highway 71 between Austin and I10 is America in all its glory. Things I saw:

 I used a Mac in my office at Georgia Tech, and I’ve had one in my office at UL for about a year now.
 But I’ve only been using Macs exclusively for about a month now after the purchase of a Macbook Pro.
 Now, it’s important to understand that the Gateway laptop I had been using before, which had come with Vista and improbably enough had a driver incompatibility of some type with Ubuntu that I wasn’t able to fix, was one of the shittiest pieces of hardware that’s ever been manufactured.

 We took Henry to the local zoo today.
 At one year of age, he seems to have no instinctive fear of snakes, large carnivores, or even baleful maras (“Patagonian cavies,” according to the plaque, which also amusingly suggested that they could run at over 65 mph for an hour.
-They very much had the aspect of creatures who wouldn’t hop a yard to piss on you if you were on fire, as the saying goes, but who am I to judge?)
-I suppose I haven’t seen a giraffe in person since I was eight or nine years old, and I had forgotten just how improbable they are.
+They very much had the aspect of creatures who wouldn’t hop a yard to piss on you if you were on fire, as the saying goes, but who am I to judge?

 Or, at least, on the specific copy of it I got from Verso as a gift for subscribing (finally) to NLR.
 The copy they sent me has about a twenty page interpolation of some type of organizational theory text, different typography and everything, almost in the middle.
 I don’t know if I received the book because they knew it was defective, or if the entire print run is like this; but I have to admit that I’ve thought about what it would be like to assign this edition in a class and then pretend as if the organizational theory text is in fact a Borgesian creation of Lefebvre’s.